jeremy812/ML_Tools/README.md

 2. Try Ensemble methods.
 Combinbing you best models will often perform better than running them individually.

-3. Once you are confident about your finalmodel, measure its performance on the test set to estimate the generalization error.
+3. Once you are confident about your final model, measure its performance on the test set to estimate the generalization error.

 ## Present Your Solution